jwilder/bitcache/README.md

 ### Using MemCache Layer

-MemCache provides a high-performance read-through cache on top of DiskCache with bounded memory usage and zero GC overhead.
+MemCache provides a high-performance read-through cache on top of DiskCache with bounded memory usage and low GC pressure through object pooling.

 #### Basic MemCache Setup